Siyamahmedone/At-Tibb/README.md

 - Enter medication details; suggestions appear dynamically from medData.
 - Add medication rows using the Add Row button.
 - Remove rows by enabling Remove Medication and selecting the desired row.
+- To update prescription medication list after subsequent prescription entry use "Refresh" from the navigation bar.

 3. Saving Prescriptions: Click Save to store the data in the database, after which you would be directed to view page of the prescription